Datovis/woomoo/source/_posts/pop-in-a-book-lean-ux-applying-lean-principles-to-improve-user-experience.md

-title: POP in a book: "Lean UX - Applying Lean Principles to Improve User Experience"
+title: "POP in a book: \"Lean UX - Applying Lean Principles to Improve User Experience\""
-date: 2013-03-03 23:58:00
+date: "2013-03-03 23:58:00"
-tags: Media Coverage
+tags: "Media Coverage"
-author: Leo Lin
+author: "Leo Lin"
-description: One of our friend is reading a new book called "Lean UX - Applying Lean Principles to Improve User Experience" by Jeff Gothelf and found our app is mentioned in the book.
+description: "One of our friend is reading a new book called \"Lean UX - Applying Lean Principles to Improve User Experience\" by Jeff Gothelf and found our app is mentioned in the book."
 ---

 [Lean UX - Applying Lean Principles to Improve User Experience](http://shop.oreilly.com/product/0636920021827.do)